 The challenge with assessing the state of the IoT market is that it encompasses many types of IoT use cases, applications, industries, segments, etc. And there is indeed quite a difference between, among others, Industrial IoT, enterprise IoT, consumer IoT and vertical IoT segments such as medical IoT.
 Adding IIoT and Industry 4.0, one can even wonder if there is such a thing as an IoT market – but that’s another story.

 The number of smart homes in Europe and North America in 2021 and beyond

 But back to our smart homes in Europe and North America.
-Over the past years, spending in the consumer IoT technology segment, which traditionally is seen as the category in which smart home automation fits, gradually overtook spending in other areas.
+Over the past years, spending in the consumer IoT segment, which traditionally is seen as the category in which smart home automation fits, gradually overtook spending in other areas.

 Since the very start, we’ve been covering this evolution.
 It isn’t long ago that most IoT spending happened in discrete manufacturing, process manufacturing, transportation, utilities, etc., with the consumer segment slowly climbing up the ladder.